Graduation Information (Return)

 Graduation Honors: The following students will be recognized at graduation for scholastic achievement.
 A student with a cumulative honor point average of 4.0 will graduate SUMMA CUM LAUDE.
 The recognition of students graduating Summa Cum Laude will be done with an announcement at the time you receive your diploma and a plaque denoting this honor will be awarded to you after the ceremony when you are issued your diploma.
 Graduates between 3.75 and 3.99 will be certified Magna Cum Laude; between 3.50 and 3.74 will be recognized Cum Laude.
 Recognition for these honors between 3.5 and 3.99 will be noted on the graduation program next to your name.
 Gold Tassels will be mailed to honor students after the final grades have been submitted for the semester.
 (This is not a Phi Theta Kappa Honor Tassel) the gold tassel represents academic honors as mentioned above.

-Graduation Flower Sale: The Alumni Association has made arrangements with Commencement Flowers Inc. to have a variety of floral arrangements available for purchase at the Arena.
-To view the selection of fresh flowers, or to preorder, visit their website at www.CommencementFlowers.com/index.php/Luzerne.
-New this year!
-Commemorative graduation tee shirts with the names of all LCCC graduates will be available for purchase.
-A portion of all sales will benefit LCCC.
+Graduation Flower Sale: The Alumni Association has partnered with Commencement Flowers Inc. to have a variety of floral arrangements available for purchase at the Arena.
+Save time and buy your flowers at the Ceremony.
+It is recommended that you preorder to guarantee availability.
+To view the selection of roses, visit their website at https://www.thecommencementgroup.com/luzerne/.

 Awards: The college recognizes graduates for the Outstanding Graduate Award and Outstanding Adult Learner Graduate Award.